Armed Offenders Squad: Training

 each month and have a three-day intensive refresher course each year.
-From the mid-1990s, females have passed and served in squads with six females in 2012 serving nationally.
+From the mid-1990s, women have passed and served in squads with six women in 2012 serving nationally.

 AOS members are eligible to undertake selection for the elite full-time Special Tactics Group.

 Equipment

 In keeping with the weapons available to front-line officers, the AOS are issued with the following equipment: